quixio/real-time-dashboard/README.md

  5. Copy the PAT displayed in the proceeding dialog and paste it into the `your_token` placeholder in the src/main.py file in this project.
     ![Copy PAT dialog](images/quix_copy_token_dialog.png)

+## Update the placeholders in main.py

+ 1. Set the `your_token` placeholder in the src/main.py to the PAT generated in the preceding section.
+ 2.

 ## Debug the application in local environment

 After obtaining a PAT for dashboard, you can test and debug the application in a local environment.